 “Hope and good intentions do not yield results,” said Tasha McCormic, head of diversity and inclusion at ThoughtWorks.
 “When it comes to diversity and inclusion, you have to be intentional and have a plan otherwise you will not see the change or progress you desire.”

 Aside from sticking to your plan, being intentional also entails having some difficult conversations.
 This is never pleasant, but it’s an important part of the job.

+“Do not shy away from tough conversations,” said McCormic.
 “Conversations about gender, race, sexism, ageism, etc. can be challenging, but you should not avoid them.
-In order for your diversity and inclusion efforts to be meaningful, you have to navigate through some uncomfortable areas, but your organization will be better off as a result of it.
+In order for your diversity and inclusion efforts to be meaningful, you have to navigate through some uncomfortable areas, but your organization will be better off as a result of it.”

-12. Be patient
+12. Be Patient

-Rome wasn’t built in a day, and neither will be your diversity and inclusion efforts.
+Rome wasn’t built in a day, and neither will your diversity and inclusion efforts.
 When tackling an issue this complex, it’s important that you take a long view and give yourself ample time to accomplish your goals.

 If diversity and inclusion is something your organization is truly serious about, you’re going to have to make the necessary investments.
 There’s just no getting around it.

 And the more ambitious your objectives, the larger that investment will likely be.